bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 ## Get all web analytics

-To get all analytics, send a request to the [Get all analytics](/...) endpoint.
+To get all analytics, send a request to the [Get all web analytics](/api-reference/store-management/settings/analytics/get-all-web-analytics) endpoint.

 <!--
 type: tab